save the file mozart.tar into ~/cs150 % In a terminal window navigate to your cs150 folder and tye tar xvf mozart.tar % ls

 PLEASE READ: When you do your handin, double check that you haven't somehow moved the Mfiles or Tfiles into your lab08 directory.

 Check through your files and make sure you have your name at the top in comments.
-Also, if you followed the Honor Code in this assignment, insert a paragraph attesting to this fact in the top comment block of one of these files.
+Also, if you followed the Honor Code in this assignment, add a README file to your lab 09 folder with the text:

 I affirm that I have adhered to the Honor Code in this assignment.